 Combine flours, sugar, yeast and salt together in the bowl of a stand mixer fitted with a dough hook.
 With the mixer on low, add buttermilk mixture and mix until dough comes together, about 2 minutes.

 Increase the speed to medium and knead until the dough is smooth and elastic, 8-10 minutes.
 The dough should clear the sides of the bowl but stick slightly to the bottom.
-If it is too wet, add a small amount more carbalose flour, 1 tbsp at a time.
-If it is too dry, add room temperature water, 1 tbsp at a time.
+If it is too wet, add a small amount more carbalose flour, 1 tablespoon at a time.
+If it is too dry, add room temperature water, 1 tablespoon at a time.

 For the filling, combine cranberries, water and erythritol in a small saucepan over medium heat.
 Bring to a boil and cook until berries pop.
 Remove from heat and add stevia.
 Set aside.